Join over ¼ million

 When someone is sure about something and has believed it for many many years, then you cannot convince them with a few cleverly picked words.
 Everyone is closed minded about something, including me.
 They have to discover it themselves over time or just continue believing what they do.
 Don’t take responsibility for convincing the world you are right.
 It’s important to acknowledge that maybe you are actually the wrong one.

 The world is much more fun with people of varying interests and beliefs.
-Despite my scepticism, in my travels I have hung out with astrologists, palm readers, very religious folk, conservatives, and people who hate technology.
+Despite my skepticism, in my travels I have hung out with astrologists, palm readers, very religious folk, conservatives, and people who hate technology.
 And my life and experiences are enriched so much because of it.

 6. Living a good life is the best way possible to convince people